 Front row left to right: – Scott, Watt, Walters, White, Meddon, Morris.

 Back row left to right.
 Edward Pullen became a Wing Commander, killed in action 20 December 1943 when serving with 50 Squadron.
 My father (Layne) completed a tour with 50 Squadron and a tour with 97 Squadron and survived the war.
 Welford went to 50 Squadron and survived the war.
 I believe the airman back row, third from left is Israel Jacobovitch who served under the name of Jackson.
-He was lost 9 days after joining 50 Squadron in Hampden AE 226.
+He was lost on his second operation, to Bremen, 9 days after joining 50 Squadron in Hampden AE 226.
 On Jackson’s left (our right) is A/G John Matthews of 144 Squadron.
 He survived the war.

 The third row, the extreme left-hand side is Sgt Bruce Dundas (Lord Dundas of Orkney).
 Killed 24/02/1942 144 Squadron.
 Lord Dundas Of Orkney was shot down by a member of the German nobility, Egmont Prinz zur Lippe-Weißenfeld. http://ww2db.com/person_bio.php?person_id=692.
 On the same row George Hosford Bradley was killed 28/8/1941 when his 14 OTU aircraft exploded in mid-flight when on a cross country.